C-Undritz/Pattern-Spiel/TESTING.md

 ### generateGrid function not working as expected following aspect-ratio change.
 * Following the change detailed above I had trouble getting the HTML for the grid to build correctly.
 * *Fix: Eventually posted the issue on stackoverflow [here](https://stackoverflow.com/questions/66833813/building-html-using-loops-in-js) where the helpful community on there pointed out that one of my statements needed to be moved up a level into a loop.
 This fixed this issue and the grid generates perfectly.*

+### Multiple saves of a single score.
+* The save score interface was adapted from a YouTube tutorial as detailed in the README.
+In this, to prevent a score being saved twice, the save score button was disabled once the player had entered their name.
+However, if the player then deleted/added/changed even one character of their name, the save button was re-enabled and so the same score could be saved again.
+Additionally if the player entered their name and hit 'enter' instead of clicking on the save button, the score was saved, but the save button not disabled.
+* *Fix: to prevent this from occuring, it was decided that the form element and button would be removed from the message following player name entry and clicking save.
+They are then replaced with the message stating 'Score saved'.
+This also had the benefit of when the player enters their name and hits 'enter' the form element and button are still removed and replaced with the message.*

+---
+># **REMAINING ISSUES**
+>
+### Screen resolution and scaling.
+* The game works across a number of screen sizes as the testing completed shows.
+However on desktop and laptop screens it was noted that elements of the games layout overlapped if the scale was high.
+An early requirement of the game was for all elements to be presented on one screen so at all points, everything the player needs is visible.
+This has been achieved at the resolutions tested even though there are quite a few elements to the games interface that change and swap as a game progresses.
+However it was found that if a user was zoomed in (had a scale of over 100%) then elements of the games interface started to overlap.
+This does happen on other web games however it does seem that my game is sensitive to it.
+No fix has been put in place for this deployment, but it is something that can be looked into for the future.

 ### Dark mode on Samsung internet.
 * Testing on mobile devices revealed an issue with the display of the games colours when Samsung internet is in dark mode.